rvrsh3ll/TokenTactics/README.md

 For instance, if you have a Graph or MSGraph token, you can then connect to Azure and dump users, groups, etc. You could then, depending on conditional access policies, switch to an Azure Core Management token and run [AzureHound](https://github.com/BloodHoundAD/AzureHound).
 Then, switch to an Outlook token and read/send emails!

+There are some example requests to endpoints in the resources folder.

 You may also use these tokens with [AAD Internals](https://o365blog.com/aadinternals/) as well.

 ## Installation and Usage